ACSA-PIM/A3PIM/README.md

 ## Additional Step: Trainning XGB coefficients

 If you wish to train your own XGB parameters, you can utilize the following command.
-Reviewing the `./training.sh` file will assist in understanding the file dependencies for the training process.
+Reviewing the `./training.sh` file will assist in understanding the file dependencies for the training process.(The entire XGBoost training method has been deprecated and is currently in an incompatible state that cannot be executed.)

 ```bash
 python src/trainning/main.py